-10.14 Second Amendment dated as of July 29, 2003 to the Credit and Guaranty Agreement dated as of August 15, 2001, as amended by that certain First Amendment dated as of March 27, 2002, among The William Carter Company, Carter Holdings, Inc., Carter's de San Pedro, Inc., Carter's Imagination, Inc., the Lenders from time to time party thereto, Goldman Sachs Credit Partners L.P., and Fleet National Bank.
-10.15 Amended and Restated Employment Agreement between Carter Holdings, Inc., The William Carter Company and Frederick J. Rowan, II, dated as of December 20, 2002.
+the Lenders from time to time party thereto, Goldman Sachs Credit Partners L.P., and Fleet National Bank.
+10.15 Amended and Restated Employment Agreement between Carter's, Inc., The William Carter Company and Frederick J. Rowan, II, dated as of October 7, 2003.
 10.16 Lease Agreement dated January 27, 2003 between The William Carter Company and Eagle Trade Center, L.L.C.
 10.17 Amended and Restated Supplemental Executive Retirement Agreement dated as of November 1, 1993, by and between Frederick J. Rowan, II and The William Carter Company.
 10.18 First Amendment to Amended and Restated Supplemental Executive Retirement Agreement dated as of October 30, 1996, by and between Frederick J. Rowan, II and The William Carter Company.
 10.19 Trust Agreement for The Frederick J. Rowan Retirement Trust dated as of August 1, 1994, by and between The William Carter Company and Wachovia Bank of Georgia, N.A. and its successor or successors or assigns in the Trust, as trustee.
 10.20 First Amendment to Trust Agreement for The Frederick J. Rowan Retirement Trust dated as of October 30, 1996.
 10.21 Split Dollar Agreement dated as of September 21, 1992, by and between The William Carter Company and Frederick J. Rowan, II.
-21 Subsidiaries of Carter Holdings, Inc. 23.1 Consent of PricewaterhouseCoopers LLP.
-23.2 Consent of Ropes & Gray LLP (included in Exhibit 5).
-II-4 23.3 Consent of Fitzgerald & Co.
-23.4 Consent of NPD Group, Inc. 24.1 Power of Attorney by Messrs.
-Bloom, Jones, Pulver and Fulton 24.2 Power of Attorney by Mr. Welch (included on page II-13).
-To be filed by amendment.
-Previously filed Incorporated by reference to The William Carter Company's Registration Statement filed on Form S-4 (No. 333-72790) on November 5, 2001.
-Incorporated by reference to The William Carter Company's Quarterly Report on Form 10-Q filed on August 19, 2003.
-Incorporated by reference to The William Carter Company's Annual Report on Form 10-K filed on March 27, 2003.
+II-4 10.22 Amended and Restated Annual Incentive Compensation Plan.